The existence and decay rates of strong solutions for Navier-Stokes Equations in Bessel-potential spaces

 From the relation \eqref{eq28} and Lemma \ref{lem4} we have

-From $u =e^{t\Delta}{u_0}-B(u,u)$, the relation \eqref{eq29}, the definition of $\mathcal{K}^s_{q,T}$, and Lemma \ref{lem6} (a), we deduce that (i) is valid.\\ (ii) We have proven that (ii) is valid for $n=0$.
+From $u =e^{t\Delta}{u_0}-B(u,u)$, the relation \eqref{eq29}, the definition of $\mathcal{K}^s_{q,T}$, and Lemma \ref{lem6}(A), we deduce that (i) is valid.\\ (ii) The statement in (i) that we have just proved is (ii) when $n=0$.
 We will prove that (ii) is valid for $n=1$.
-Applying Lemma \ref{lem2} and the Theorem \ref{th4} to obtain
+Applying Lemma \ref{lem2} and Theorem \ref{th4} to obtain